operand/agency/README.md

 [examples/demo](./examples/demo/).

-The following is a screenshot of the Gradio UI that demonstrates the example `OpenAIFunctionAgent` following orders and interacting with the `Host`.
+The following is a screenshot of the Gradio UI that demonstrates the example `OpenAIFunctionAgent` following orders and interacting with the `Host` agent.

 <p align="center">
   <img src="https://i.ibb.co/h29m5S4/Screenshot-2023-07-26-at-4-53-05-PM.png"